Porgramming-Hero-web-course/batch-4-assignment-1-Mostakin-Ahamed/src/blog-3.md

-Type Guards in TypeScript enhance type safety by allowing you to refine types at runtime.
-While TypeScript's type system checks types at compile time, Type Guards enable dynamic type narrowing, which is crucial when working with variables that can have multiple types (e.g., union types or unknown types).
-Without Type Guards, TypeScript can't infer the exact type, leading to potential runtime errors.
+Type Guards in TypeScript enhance type safety by allowing refine types at runtime.
+While TypeScript's type system checks types at compile time, Type Guards enable dynamic type narrowing, which is crucial when working with variables that can have multiple types like union types or unknown types.
+Without Type Guards, TypeScript can't infer the exact type, which causes runtime errors.

 Using Type Guards ensures operations are performed only on valid types, improving code reliability.
-They are particularly useful when handling user input, third-party APIs, or unpredictable data types.
+They are very useful when handling user input, third-party APIs, or unpredictable data types.

 There are 4 types of type guards in Typescript.